wc-duck/datalibrary/README.md

 ### Building with CMake

 A basic CMakelists.txt file is included to build a shared library, along with `dltlc` and `dlpack`.
 CMake is not *officially* supported by original Data Library author, but is included here by a contributor for convenience.

+See `run_cmake_msvs_2017.bat` for an example of running CMake on Windows for MSVS2017.

 ## License